YoussefSell/Email.Net/README.md

     .Build();
 ```

-on the `Message` class you will find a method called `Compose()`, this method will give you a fluent API to compose your email so use the `'.'` and intellisense to see all the available function to compose you message, once you're done, call `Build()` to create an instance of the `Message`.
+on the `EmailMessage` class you will find a method called `Compose()`, this method will give you a fluent API to compose your email so use the `'.'` and intellisense to see all the available function to compose you message, once you're done, call `Build()` to create an instance of the `EmailMessage`.

 now we have a message let's try to send it.